allenwq/devise-multi_email/README.md

 are not saved.)

 If you don't want `autosave` to be enabled automatically, you can disable this feature.
-What this will do is enable alternative behavior, which adds an `after_save` callback to the parent record, to update the `primary` flag for emails using an `update_all` SQL UPDATE statement.
+What this will do is enable alternative behavior, which adds an `after_save` callback to the parent record and calls `email.save` on each email record where the `primary` value has changed.

 ```ruby
 Devise::MultiEmail.configure do |config|